Important notice about STEREO Behind

 test of solar conjunction operations.
 The spacecraft telemetry indicated an

-anomaly in the guidance and control system, but this is still being
+anomaly in the guidance and control system.
+On Sunday, August 21, 2016,

 for more information.

 Launched in 2006, the STEREO mission achieved its prime science goals within

 the two-year prime mission, but continues to explore solar and heliospheric

 activity through the current solar maxmimum and beyond.

 Responsible NASA Official: